michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 * Now click on the `Classify` button at the bottom and you will get all the different sub-categories.
 * Lastly, you should change the appearance of the dots: adjust their size (make them smaller), stroke and fill color (if you wish, we will discuss this more in Tutorial 9)<!--maybe find link to describe this-->.
 * Once it is to your liking, click 'OK'.
-* Finally, change the appearance of the other layers (nybb should be an outline, the water should be blue, the backgroun of the roads shoul be grey or transparent).
+* Finally, change the appearance of the other layers (nybb should be an outline, the water should be blue or removed, the background of the roads should be grey or transparent).
 * Create a print composer, add a scale bar, legend, title, source and brief description, and export your map as a PDF file (Save this to upload it to Canvas)

 #### Creating a Quantitative Map of 311 Data